Courseiva

 The interface is configured as an NP port.

-In NPV mode, a switch does not perform FLOGI processing locally; instead, it forwards FLOGI requests upstream to the core switch.
-For an interface to participate in NPV, it must be configured as an NP port (N_Port proxy).
-If interface fc1/3 is not explicitly configured as an NP port, it will not accept or forward FLOGI frames from the host, so the host never appears in the flogi database.
+In NPV mode, a switch operates as a proxy for FLOGI requests, forwarding them upstream to the core switch.
+For an interface to accept a host FLOGI, it must be configured as an F port.
+If the interface is configured as an NP port (which is intended for uplink to the core), it will not accept or forward FLOGI frames from the host.
+Therefore, the host never appears in the flogi database.

 Answer analysis